xcat2/confluent-docs/docs/miscellaneous/proxmoxguide.md

     # nodedefine pmx8
     pmx8: created

-Create a node as you would normally do.
+Create a node as you normally would.
 A terse example assuming existing general group settings and focusing solely on the proxmox facet:

     # nodedefine pvm1 hardwaremanagement.method=proxmox bmcuser=root@pam hardwaremanagement.manager=pmx8
     pvm1: created